Running backpack

 When do I need a running backpack instead of a running vest?

-Which running backpack is best for commuting?
+Which running backpack is suitable for commuting?

 How should a backpack for running fit?